-McArdle, a Democrat, was the representative for Pennsylvania's 33rd congressional district from 1939 to 1942.
+McArdle was the representative for Pennsylvania’s 33rd congressional district and was a Democrat.
+He served from 1939 to 1942.

 From Jan 1939 to Dec 1941, McArdle missed 30 of 306 roll call votes, which is 9.8%.
 This is worse than the median of 6.6% among the lifetime records of representatives serving in Dec 1941.
 The chart below reports missed votes over time.